piratefsh/piratefsh.github.io/_posts/2017-05-15-daily-learnings-may-15.markdown

 layout: post
 ---

-__Introduction:__ I am starting a daily log of interesting things I have learned in a day.
+I am starting a daily log of interesting things I have learned in a day.
 I just spent a week reunited with alumni of the [Recurse Center](https://recurse.com), an endlessly curious and excited community of programmers and learned so many interesting things that are worth sharing.

-* __How Children Fail by John Holt__ [(Amazon)](https://www.amazon.com/dp/B018P2AB94/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1).
+## How Children Fail by John Holt
+[(Amazon)](https://www.amazon.com/dp/B018P2AB94/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1).
 Holt writes about how the school system does no justice to children as learners.

   Holt writes about several recurring characters, one of which resonated with me.
 Choice quotes on Emily: